hlefebvr/idol/docs/tutorials/robust-optimization/column-and-constraint-generation/introduction.rst

 which is a feasibility problem.

-Though the two approaches are equivalent, in the sense that they will both lead to a solution of :math:numref:`eq:original-problem`, they may lead to different computational performances.
+Though the two approaches are equivalent, in the sense that they will both lead to a solution to :math:numref:`eq:original-problem`, they may lead to different computational performances.
 An interested reader may refer to, e.g., :cite:`Ayoub2016` for more details.